padcom/react-example-02/README.md

 The solution is based on Webpack.
 The configuration file is split into 2:

   - webpack.config.js - default set of configuration options
+  - webpack-test.config.js - overrides for tests
   - webpack-production.config.js - overrides for production builds

-Having those two separated allows to easily running commands from npm scripts.
+Having those separated allows running commands from npm scripts in the proper context and with the appropriate build configuration.

 [React](https://facebook.github.io/react/) is used to represent application state.